jncraton/operating-systems-cpsc4420/lectures/11-interaction.md

 ## Crashes

-- Any operation should be immediately interruptable without leaving persistent storage in a degraded state
+- Any operation should be immediately interruptible without leaving persistent storage in a degraded state
 - Atomic transactions and journaling may be a solution to this

 # 1.8 Supporting Interactions Across Space